Sweatr

 2. Choose your fueling start point.
 For most runners: 30–45 minutes in.
 For faster runners: 30 minutes or earlier.

 3. Set your intervals.
-Every 30–40 minutes is a reasonable starting interval.
-Adjust based on your pace.
+Every 30–40 minutes is a reasonable starting point.

 4. Count your gels.
 Work backwards from your finish time.